Best websites to sell your small business

 Success/final value fee: None

-Support level: Self-serve plus broker network
+Support level: Optional support through BizBuySell’s third-party broker network

 BizQuest

-Best for: Main Street and franchise resales
+Best for: Owners re-selling Main Street businesses or franchises

 Typical deal size: Small